Thermometry Based on a Superconducting Qubit: Experimental details

 Another error in determining the effective temperature of the qubit is the finite efficiency of the pulses.
 As seen in Fig.\,\ref{fig:model}\,b, the divergence of $T_{A1}, T_{A2}, \dots, T_{C3}$ grows monotonously with the temperature and is noticeable already at $100-150$\,mK, which is a characteristic of the protocol.
-The plot, showing the relative error between the extracted temperature and the qubit thermalization temperature averaged over different methods $A_1,A_2,\dots,C_3$ is shown in Fig.\,\ref{fig:model_efficiency} in Appendix\,\ref{app:model}.
+However, for clarity in the estimates we deliberately introduce much coarser errors $\left(1-\delta_{ij}\sim0.1\right)$ than those existing in the experiment.
+For example, we can estimate, that population errors originating from imperfect $\pi$-pulses used in the measurements are much smaller, than those caused by other factors \cite{Steffen_2003, Motzoi_2009}.
+Thus, the population leakage to the $f$-level does not exceed $2\cdot10^{-6}$, compared to the steady-state population of $p_f\sim10^{-4}$ at 65\,mK.